marcelindasr/Capstone-Project-GrowWell/README.md

    - Deploy to Cloud Run: `gcloud run deploy --source . --port 5000`

 ### **Test the API**
 - Replace our API URL with your own API URL in your test cases or Postman collection.
+Also, Ensure the data store in Firebase.

 By following these steps, you'll be able to set up, modify, and deploy the GrowWell app API, ensuring that it works seamlessly with your GCP and Firebase configurations.